-But occasionally we are forced, for reasons beyond our control, to offer some actually useful advice.
-We enlisted the help of the knowledgeable folk at Cornwall High Performance, who know more or less everything there is to know about strength and conditioning for the high performance, and indeed low performance, surfer.
+We’ve enlisted the help of the knowledgeable folk at Cornwall High Performance, who know more or less everything there is to know about strength and conditioning for the high-performance, and indeed low-performance, surfer.
 This is what they said….

 Surfing is the best way to improve your surfing, right?
 Well, of course there is no better way of getting better at surfing than actually surfing; but when the waves are flat or it’s blowing an absolute gale, there are several land-based exercises you can do to massively improve your surfing performance.
 Here at Cornwall High Performance we have outlined 3 areas, backed by evidence-based research, that you can focus on to drastically improve your surf performance and also decrease your chances of injury: mobility and flexibility, strength training, and aerobic conditioning.